thunderbird/developer-docs/thunderbird-development/fixing-a-bug/using-mercurial-queues.md

 ## Pop and Push

-If you're working on a patch and you need to pull the updates from upstream, you need to _"disconnect"_ your pathes in order to prevent merge conflicts.
+If you're working on a patch and you need to pull the updates from upstream, you need to _"disconnect"_ your patches in order to prevent merge conflicts.
 Here's a standard workflow you should follow:

 * `hg qpop -a` to _"pop"_ all your patches and revert the code base to its original status.
 * `hg pull -u` to pull all the recent changes from upstream.